-Climate targets do not guarantee success on their own.
+Climate targets on their own do not guarantee success.
 To achieve them, concrete measures and a joint learning process between science, politics, business and society are needed.
-In the Ariadne project, citizens have therefore been involved in the research processes on policy options for the energy transition through deliberation formats from the very beginning1Deliberation means “consultation”, “consideration”.
-A deliberation process is about people coming together under fair conditions, exchanging their different views and arguments, weighing them up and learning from each other.
-Joint decisions should not be based on majority voting, but on convincing arguments that are discussed together in a process of understanding..
+Citizens have therefore been involved in the research on the energy transition from the very beginning of the Ariadne project through a variety of dialogue and deliberation formats.1Deliberation means “consultation” or “consideration”.
+A deliberation process involves people coming together under fair conditions, exchanging views and arguments, weighing them up and learning from each other.
+Joint decisions should not be based on majority voting, but on convincing arguments that are discussed together in a process of understanding.

-The dialogue between society and science was initiated by the online discussions in which the participants discussed the problems and goals of the energy transition and what is important to citizens in its implementation.
-The results were incorporated into the Ariadne research and further deepened in co-creation workshops between science and people in order to identify focus areas for further research.
-In the next step, Ariadne researchers developed policy action packages which were discussed and evaluated at the Citizens‘ Conferences in November 2022.
+The dialogue between society and science was initiated by online discussions where participants discussed the problems and goals of the energy transition, and what is important to citizens in its implementation.
+The results were incorporated into Ariadne research and further deepened in co-creation workshops between science and citizens to identify focus areas for further research.
+In the next step, Ariadne researchers developed policy action packages which were discussed and evaluated at the citizens’ conferences in November 2022.

-The results of the citizen conferences are incorporated into Ariadne’s further research work.
-Participants‘ assessments of the discussed policy instruments will be integrated into the further development of policy options that aim to maximize societal viability.
-The policy pathways have been presented at the Citizens‘ Summit on March 24, 2023.
-They form orientation knowledge for policymakers, combining expertise on the impact of the instruments with the citizens‘ values and perspectives.
+The results of these conferences were incorporated into Ariadne’s further research work.
+Participants’ assessments of the policy instruments discussed were integrated into the further development of policy options to maximise societal viability.
+The policy pathways were presented at the citizens’ summit on 24 March, 2023.
+They form the basis of orientation for policymakers, combining their expertise on the impact of the instruments with citizens’ values and perspectives.

 Results and further information

-The results from the deliberation and the core messages of the citizens on the electricity and transport transformation have been summarized on posters for the Ariadne Citizens‘ Summit.
+The results from the deliberation, and the resulting core messages, have been summarised on posters for the Ariadne citizens’ summit.

-In addition, at the Citizens‘ Summit, the discussed values of citizens who participated in the Regional Focus Groups during fall of 2020, as well as the results from the accompanying research were presented in an exhibition.
+In addition, the values discusses in the regional focus groups during the autumn of 2020, together with the results of the accompanying research, were presented in an exhibition at the citizens’ summit.

 Ariadne Citizens’ Summit: How Climate Policy Can Benefit from the Learning Process of Civil Society and Science